LEARNING OUTCOMES: On successful completion of this unit students will…

 My second idea is to re create our group project called ‘Labels’.
 For this task we made a short film based on the idea of defying stereotypes and getting rid of labels.
-I would do this by producing a number of individual photos which reflect the topic using mirrors to emphasise personal image.
+I would do this by producing a number of individual photos which reflect the topic using mirrors to emphasis personal image.
 I would use photo shop to edit my photos.

 FMP final idea: Introduction

 I will be creating a film magazine with a pupil from my class.
 A part of the magazine will be about Foley sound.
 We want to question the audience on what Foley sound is, as it is quite an unfamiliar topic out of the media industry.
 Exploring it’s history and present day methods.
 We want to extract our own examples of Foley sound and create with Adobe Premiere a following sequence, maybe using a scene from Disney pixar.
 For the second part of the magazine we will be creating ‘How to create a short film’ and ‘Self image in media’ articles.
 There will be tutorials, links and reviews.
 The last few pages will be lighthearted ‘How to survive being a media student’.
 The magazine will be created within Adobe InDesign.
 We will be creating footage of us making our own Foley sound, following a sequence.

 I enjoyed creating short films, it was one of my strengths.
 I liked coming up with original ideas for the script and storyboards and being part of the direction of the actors.
 We worked well as a team and were able to create an effective end product.